🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

-<< Back to all blogs
+<< Back to all articles

 What is the Google Cloud Marketplace?

-The Google Cloud Marketplace is a digital storefront allowing tech buyers to find, procure, and deploy business solutions hosted on the Google Cloud.
-Buyers get single source access to a wide catalog of enterprise-grade software curated, vetted and hosted by Google, that can be seamlessly absorbed into their existing tech environment using pre-existing commits.
+Buyers get single-source access to a wide catalog of enterprise-grade software curated, vetted, and hosted by Google, that can be seamlessly absorbed into their existing tech environment using pre-existing commits.

-Of the three hyperscalers, Google Cloud saw the strongest revenue growth of over 25%.
 With organizations of all sizes moving their workloads to the cloud, over 60% of the world’s thousand-largest companies and 90% of funded gen AI startups are Google Cloud customers.

 Why sell on the Google Cloud Marketplace ?

-• Simplified listing management - Google Cloud Marketplace's management portal serves as a single source destination for listing, monitoring, and updating your offering along with tracking usage and offering customer support.
-The GCP marketplace also offers standardized user agreements that can be plugged into contracts
+• Simplified listing management - Google Cloud Marketplace's management portal serves as a single source destination for listing, monitoring, and updating your offering, along with tracking usage and offering customer support.
+The GCP marketplace also offers standardized user agreements that can be plugged into contracts.

 • Association with the Google brand - Listing on the GCP marketplace gives you the benefit of being associated and vetted by a globally trusted brand like Google.
 Additionally, as your association with the GCP marketplace grows, you can begin leveraging co-marketing and co-sell opportunities to drive inbound interest and access Google's vast seller pool.